For Deborah Smalls Fowler, the decision to become a hospice volunteer was a personal one.

 To highlight her five years of volunteerism with Duke HomeCare & Hospice, Fowler received the 2017 Duke University Employee Community Service Award, which highlights the work of staff and faculty members who have “performed truly outstanding volunteer service to the Durham community.”

-“This annual employee service award gives the university an opportunity to acknowledge the many ways our employees are committed to supporting the mission of local nonprofits and departments,” said Sam Miglarese, director of the Duke-Durham Neighborhood Partnership, which is part of the Duke Office of Durham and Regional Affairs.
+“This annual employee service award gives the university an opportunity to acknowledge the many ways our employees are committed to supporting the mission of local nonprofits and departments,” said Sam Miglarese, director of the Duke-Durham Neighborhood Partnership, which is part of the Duke Office of Durham and Community Affairs.
 “We commend Fowler for dedicating her time and energy to helping sick patients and providing support to their families.”

 Fowler was nominated by Carolyn Colsher, volunteer supervisor for Duke HomeCare & Hospice.
 Duke Hospice currently has 225 volunteers, and Colsher said Fowler fills extra volunteer shifts, helps nurses by answering calls or making them a cup of tea, and listens intently to patients and their family members.